tcet-opensource/documentation/docs/projects/tcet-linux/about-tcet-linux.md

 ## Development and Customization ##

-1) Building Custom Packages: Explore the world of software development by creating custom packages tailored to your needs.
+1) Building Custom Packages: Explore how to build [custom package](https://wiki.archlinux.org/title/PKGBUILD) and build your own package.

-2) Kernel Configuration (LTS): Gain insights into configuring the Linux kernel to optimize performance and hardware compatibility.

-3) Customizing XFCE: Personalize your desktop environment with themes, icons, and keyboard shortcuts.
+2) Customizing XFCE: Personalize your desktop environment with themes, icons, and keyboard shortcuts.

-4) Theming and Branding: Showcase your style by customizing the appearance and branding of your TCET Linux distribution.

-## Advanced Topics ##

-1) Command Line Mastery: Hone your command-line skills with advanced commands and scripting techniques.

-2) System Optimization: Optimize your TCET Linux system for better performance and resource management.

-3) Remote Access and SSH: Learn how to remotely access your TCET Linux machine securely using SSH.

-4) Backup and Restore: Safeguard your data with regular backups and restore procedures in case of data loss.

 ## Community and Support ##

-Join the TCET Linux community forums to connect with fellow users, report bugs, and seek help.
+Join the TCET Linux [discord server](https://discord.com/channels/1077233618109337691/1096352605883609108) to connect with fellow users, report bugs, and seek help.
 Engage with a supportive community dedicated to making your TCET Linux experience exceptional.

 *Contributing to TCET Linux*